 Roegner made a motion to approve a consent agreement for 1018 Pace.
 Corey seconded the motion.
 Motion carried.

 Roegner made a motion to approve a consent agreement for 1029 Rogers.
 Corey seconded the motion.
 Motion carried.

+The Board took a 10 minute break/recess from 10:50 to 11:00 AM then resumed the Investigation Review Committee report.

 Letter of Caution